JosephStew-art/ROS2-SLAM-PROJECT/Docs/User Guide.md

     preset=0 \
     files=XXXX/EuRoC/MH_01_easy/mav0/cam0/
 ```

+## Component Installation and Wiring
+Consult the image of the system in the root README.md file that shows the positioning of the components.
+Follow the wiring diagram in x to connect the components together.

 ## Live SLAM Using A Webcam
 Setting up the respective SLAM frameworks to run in live SLAM environments by using a webcam for a monocular video feed.